 - Raise – you put more money in the pot.

 There are other poker terms that you are going to need help with.
-The names of the winning hands usually make quite a lot of problems for beginners.
+For example, the names of the winning hands usually make quite a lot of problems for beginners.
 Not to worry, though, as those are the next ones we will cover.

 The goal of No-Limit Texas Hold ’em Poker is to make the strongest five-card combination possible.
 To do this, players use their two hole cards and three of the community cards which work best with them.

 There are ten winning combinations in Texas Hold ’em.
-In case you are playing any of the other versions, you should know that winning hands are more or less the same.
+If you are playing any of the other versions, you should know that winning hands are more or less the same.
 Otherwise, those games wouldn’t be called Poker.

-The lowest hand in Poker is one that doesn’t have a pair or any other winning combination.
+The lowest hand in Poker doesn’t have a pair or any other winning combination.
 This is called the High Card—basically, your highest card of the five.
 In 99.9% of the cases, this will be a losing hand unless you can bluff your way to victory.

 Next comes the Pair.
 As the name implies, this is any pair you can make (A-A, 4-4, J-J etc.).